Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 **CAP theorem(AKA, Brewer's theorem)**

-- `C`: Consistency
+- `C` Consistency

+    Every read receives the most recent write or an error

 - `A` Available

+    Every request receives a (non-error) response – without guarantee that it contains the most recent write

 - `P` Partition tolerance

-> Distributed system can never fulfill all the three characteristics.
+> Distributed system can never fulfill all the three guarantees.

 ## BASE